fbpx

 What is the cost of the Dental Therapy Program?

-The cost per credit for DT courses is $898/credit while general education courses are standard college rates based on resident and non-resident status.
-The total tuition and fees cost for 3-years is approximately $113,000.
-This calculation does not include books, additional fees, day-to-day living expenses, and personal expenses.
+The cost per credit for DT courses is $898/credit regardless of residency status versus standard college credit rate for general education courses based on resident and non-resident status. dəxʷx̌ayəbus’ total tuition and program-specific fee costs for all 3-years are approximately $113,000.
+This estimated calculation does not include books, additional dental program supplies/equipment/scrub uniform, additional institutional-specific fees, day-to-day living expenses, all other personal expenses, etc.

 General Financial Aid Information